sassywtf/fortnite/README.md

 -----

-my note:
+my non CHATGPT note:
-// how to use: add your own hook func and read/write memory
+// how to use: add your own hook func and read/write memory - update the offsets ofc

 /*
 ported this from my valorant to ue5, same shit very easy to use, if you want to switch this to valorant ue4.27 very easy just look at the docs